JMeter Distributed Testing: Master-Slave Configuration

 Precondition:

 - The firewalls on the systems are turned off.
 In some cases, the firewall may still be blocking the traffic.
-You should disable the Window firewall or Linux firewall.
+You should disable the Windows firewall or Linux firewall.

 - All the machines should be on the same subnet.
-If machines are not on the same subnet, maybe they will not recognize each other in the network.
+If machines are not on the same subnet, they may not recognize each other in the network.

 - Use the same version of JMeter to avoid unanticipated errors/issues.